 “Oh no, that doesn’t sound good.”
-It’s his single most intuitive, empathetic display I’ve personally witnessed.
+It’s his single most intuitive, empathetic display I’ve witnessed.

 “Yeah, I really need to get away.”
 I give no other details.

 A few days later, the Exceptionally Tall Man hasn’t come home all night.
 I’m crying; hyperventilating.
-And in the middle of it, like a proper classical myth, Adonis sweeps in with an unexpected deus ex machina: a text letting me know he has booked tickets for our getaway.
+And in the middle of it, like a proper Greek myth, Adonis sweeps in with a deus ex machina: a text letting me know he has booked tickets for our getaway.

-At the airport, Adonis picks me up in a “chariot,” and on the trip, he treats me with such care and consideration that he becomes forever golden in my book.
+At the airport, Adonis picks me up in a chariot designed by Porsche or similar, and on the trip, he treats me with such care that he becomes forever golden in my book.

 Day 1416 (September of the fourth year)

-It is the Exceptionally Tall Man’s birthday and he has moved out for a month.
+It is the Exceptionally Tall Man’s birthday and it’s been a month since he moved out.

-The gathering takes place at the same lit-tree courtyard of our first Halloween date.
-He is surrounded by his friends, joyous, intoxicated, with an arm around everyone, and hugs for all.
+The gathering takes place at the same lit-tree courtyard where we had our first Halloween date.
+He is surrounded by his friends, joyous, intoxicated, with an arm around everyone in his vicinity, and hugs for all.
 Except me.
-Even the busboy gets a friendly kiss on the neck from him when he appears with a shot and “happy birthday.”
+Even the barback gets a friendly kiss on the neck from him when he appears with a shot and “Happy Birthday.”

-Other than an initial stiff pat on my shoulder, he doesn’t meet my eyes for the entire night.
+In fact, other than the stiff pat on my shoulder when first seeing me, he doesn’t meet my eyes for the entire night.